-Next: April 7, 2016 Federated Council - Action Item
+April 8, 2016 Federated Council - Action Item

-Summary: It is anticipated that the Federated Council will be asked to consider recommended revisions to Bylaw 201, 204 and 207 regarding the definition(s) on days of enrollment.
-The Commissioners Committee has discussed this issue at past meetings and it is anticipated that a formal proposal will be recommended as an outcome of the Commissioner January 11, 2016 meeting.
+Summary: The Executive Committee will be asked to consider recommended revisions to Bylaw 201, 204, 207 and 208 regarding the definition(s) on days of enrollment.
+The Commissioners Committee has discussed this issue at past meetings and recently voted to recommended changes to the bylaw.